DevXT-LLC/ezlocalai/README.md

 Replace the environment variables with your desired settings.
 Assumptions will be made on all of these values if you choose to accept the defaults.

 - `EZLOCALAI_API_KEY` - The API key to use for the server.
 If not set, the server will not require an API key when accepting requests.
 - `DEFAULT_MODEL` - The default model to use when no model is specified.
-Default is `phi-2-dpo`.
+Default is `zephyr-7b-beta`.
 - `WHISPER_MODEL` - The model to use for speech-to-text.
 Default is `base.en`.
 - `AUTO_UPDATE` - Whether or not to automatically update ezlocalai.
 Default is `true`.
 - `THREADS` - The number of CPU threads ezlocalai is allowed to use.
-Default is `your CPU thread count minus 2`.
+Default is 4.
 - `GPU_LAYERS` (Only applicable to NVIDIA GPU) - The number of layers to use on the GPU.
-Default is `0`. ezlocalai will automatically determine the optimal number of layers to use based on your GPU's memory if it is set to 0 and you have an NVIDIA GPU.
+Default is `0`.
+Your `GPU_LAYERS` will automatically determine a number of layers to use based on your GPU's memory if it is set to 0 and you have an NVIDIA GPU.
-- `MAIN_GPU` (Only applicable to NVIDIA GPU) - The GPU to use for the main model.
+- `MAIN_GPU` (Only applicable to NVIDIA GPU) - The GPU to use for the language model.
 Default is `0`.

 </details>